callumhackett/corpora/README.md

 # Corpora

-This is a RegEx search tool for NL text corpora of current interest.
+This is a search tool for some NLU benchmark datasets.
+You can interact with it at corpora.streamlit.app.